 Since the Spooky software constantly communicates with its hardware (generators, Spooky Central and Spooky Pulse) through usb-connections, we never want the computer to shut down a usb-connection in order to save power.
 So we have to make sure that it won’t happen.
 To achieve this, users have to deactivate the power saving feature for usb-connections.

-My prefered way to do it is this:
+My preferred way to do it is this:

 Go to Computer Management (Local) > System Tools > Device Manager